Palmerton, PA sometimes Mother Nature Gets a Second Chance, Part 1

 New Jersey Zinc

 It seems Palmerton has a checkered past.
 The town was established in 1898 as a company town for New Jersey Zinc, and named for then president, Stephen S. Palmer.
-It was located at the junction of the Lehigh River and the Aquishicola Creek to take advantage of this proximity to the anthracite coal being mined just to the north and the zinc mines in Franklin, NJ.
+It was located at the junction of the Lehigh River and the Aquashicola Creek to take advantage of this proximity to the anthracite coal being mined just to the north and the zinc mines in Franklin, NJ.

-It is evident from the name “Aquishicola” that this land was the home of Native Americans from the Lenni Lenape tribe until the time of European settlement.
+It is evident from the name “Aquashicola” that this land was the home of Native Americans from the Lenni Lenape tribe until the time of European settlement.
 The taking of this land from the native tribes was the subject of a contentious dispute, called The Walking Purchase, in which the Lenape tribes felt they had been horribly wronged by the European participants.

 New Jersey Zinc opened two zinc smelting plants in the town of Palmerton.
 Although several garment manufacturing plants also came to Palmerton, the zinc plants were the primary employer of the town’s residents.
 These plants were in operation from 1898 until 1980, when the main plant was shut down because of a poor zinc market and new environmental regulations.
 The smaller plant continues operations today in a reduced capacity, processing electric arc furnace dust into zinc calcine.